Training Diffusion Policies via Prior-Mapping Co-Evolution: Background and Preliminaries

-\paragraph{Diffusion policies.} Diffusion models generate actions by iteratively denoising Gaussian noise through a reverse-time process~\citep{ho2020denoising}.
-In policy form, $g_\phi$ is a multi-step denoising chain that maps $\varepsilon$ to an action, and has shown strong performance in behavior cloning and offline RL~\citep{chi2023diffusionpolicy,wang2023diffusionql}.
+\textbf{Diffusion Policies.} Diffusion models generate actions by iteratively denoising Gaussian noise through a reverse-time process~\citep{ho2020denoising}.
+In policy form, $g_\phi$ is a multi-step denoising chain that has shown strong performance in behavior cloning \citep{chi2023diffusionpolicy} and offline RL \citep{wang2023diffusionql}.

-\paragraph{Flow-Matching policies.} Flow Matching offers a deterministic alternative by learning a velocity field that transports a base distribution into the action distribution via an ODE~\citep{lipman2023flowmatching}:
+\textbf{Flow Matching Policies.} Flow matching generates actions by integrating learned transport dynamics.
+Specifically, it learns a velocity field $v_\phi$ that defines an ODE~\citep{lipman2023flowmatching}:

-with actions obtained by integrating this flow from $t=0$ to $t=1$.
-FM typically yields faster sampling and smooth supervised gradients, and has been adapted to online settings as an expressive policy class~\citep{mcallister2025fpo, wan2025fm}.
-Detailed architectural and training settings for both model classes are given in Appendix~\ref{app:diffusion_background}.
+Actions are obtained by integrating this ODE from $t=0$ to $t=1$.
+We defer architectural and training details for diffusion and FM to Appendix~\ref{app:diffusion_background}.